 To read more about quarantine, isolation, and social distancing from the CDC, click here.

 Am I required to wear a face covering when I am away from home?

-A: All people in California are now required by law to wear face coverings in most public indoor settings other than in their own homes, plus in other situations where exposure is likely.
+Answer: All people in California are now required by law to wear face coverings in most public indoor settings other than in their own homes, plus in other situations where exposure is likely.
 Examples include waiting in line outside, using public transportation, and working with the public.
-For more information from California Department of Public Health, read here.
+For more information from the California Department of Public Health, read here.